DEFRA/ffc-helm-library/README.md

 * Template name: `ffc-helm-library.labels`
 * Usage: `{{- include "ffc-helm-library.labels" . }}`

-Common labels to apply to `metadata` of all K8s objects on the FFC K8s platform.
+Common labels to apply to `metadata` of all K8s objects on the FCP K8s platform.
 This template relies on the globally required values [listed above](#all-template-required-values).

 ### Selector labels

 * Template name: `ffc-helm-library.selector-labels`
 * Usage: `{{- include "ffc-helm-library.selector-labels" . }}`

-Common selector labels that can be applied where necessary to K8s objects on the FFC K8s platform.
+Common selector labels that can be applied where necessary to K8s objects on the FCP K8s platform.
 This template relies on the globally required values [listed above](#all-template-required-values).

 ### Http GET probe